In this assignment you will be implementing a set of file-related

 handles traps that happen to be syscalls.
 Understanding at least the C

 code in this directory is key to being a real operating systems

 junkie, so we highly recommend reading through it carefully.

 mips_trap() is the key function for returning control to the operating

 system.
 This is the C function that gets called by the assembly

-exception handler. kill_curthread() is the function for
+exception handler. md_usermode() is the key function for returning

 handling broken user programs; when the processor is in usermode and